jacobcalvert/webphp/README.md

 * Inheritable WebRequest class to provide basic API implementation quickly
 * Ability to force SSL on a URL map
 * Ability to force SSL on all URLs using a specific handler
+* Template system that is completely detached from the rest of the implementation.

 ### Issues